Azande Kingdom: History

 Reliable sources cite that the Azande Kingdom was founded approximately 300 years ago.

 Its not clear who was the first king of the Azande Kingdom but one of the prominent rulers of the kingdom was King Gbudwe who ruled the kingdom from 1870 to 1905.
 King Gbudwe was killed during the British patrol led by Major Boulnois in February 1905 after resisting the British administration at the time.

-The current king of the Azande Kingdom is Atoroba Peni Rikito, which is the great grandson of Gbudwe.
-Rikito was crowned on 9 February 2022.
+The current king of the Azande Kingdom is Atoroba Peni Rikito who was crowned on 9 February 2022 and is the great-grandson of Gbudwe.

 Administration

-As many of the African kingdoms, the Azande Kingdom is political and religious in nature.
+As with many African kingdoms, the Azande Kingdom is political and religious in nature.
 The ruler of the kingdom is responsible for social command and security of the kingdom.
 The kingdom is divided into provincial states and the king rules over the central province and appoints governors, with one of his eldest sons being the most important of them, to rule over the surrounding provinces of his kingdom.

 Geography

-The Azande who are also part of Bantu group of people can be found in the southeastern Central African Republic, northeastern part of the Democratic Republic of Congo and in the south-central and southwestern part of South Sudan.
+The Azande who are also part of Bantu group of people can be found in the southeastern Central African Republic, northeastern part of the Democratic Republic of the Congo and in the south-central and southwestern part of South Sudan.

 The Azande language is similar to the other Bantu languages.
-Approximately five dialects are said to be spoken throughout the are they occupy.
-The Azande people of South Sudan mainly live in places such as Central, Western Equatoria and Western Bahr el Ghazal States in areas like Yei, Maridi, Yambio, Tambura, Deim Zubeir, Wau Town and Momoi.
+Approximately five dialects are said to be spoken throughout the area they occupy.
+The Azande people of South Sudan mainly live in places such as Central Equatoria, Western Equatoria and Western Bahr el Ghazal States in areas like Yei, Maridi, Yambio, Tambura, Deim Zubeir, Wau Town and Momoi.
 The Azande are predominantly agriculturalists who plant crops like maize, beans and sorghum and fruits too.
-The favorite Azande meal is cassava leaves prepared with some yellowish oil commonly known as Mbiro and eaten with boiled cassava or posho.
+The favorite Azande meal is cassava leaves prepared with palm oil commonly known as Nzeme Mbiro and eaten with boiled cassava or posho.